 George Szirtes Readings

 George Szirtes was born in Budapest in 1948, and came to England with his family after the 1956 Hungarian Uprising.
 He was educated in England, training as a painter, and has always written in English.
 His Bloodaxe poetry books include: The Budapest File (2000); An English Apocalypse (2001); Reel (2004), winner of the T.S.
 Eliot Prize; New & Collected Poems (2008) and The Burning of the Books and other poems (2009), shortlisted for the T.S.
 Eliot Prize 2009.
 Bad Machine (2013) was a Poetry Book Society Choice and shortlisted for the T.S.
 Eliot Prize 2013.
-His latest collection, Fresh Out of the Sky, was published by Bloodaxe in 2021.
+His fifteenth collection, Fresh Out of the Sky, was published by Bloodaxe in 2021.
+In December 2024 George Szirtes was named as the winner of The King's Gold Medal for Poetry, 2024.

 A wonderful in-depth review of George Szirtes’ new collection Fresh Out of the Sky featured in the March 2022 issue of the online journal Dublin Review of Books.
 Read in full here.